scania-digital-design-system/sdds/tegel/src/components/dropdown/dropdown-filter/readme.md

 ### `resetOption() => Promise<void>`

-This method is use if reset of values is needed
+Use this method to reset the dropdown.
+Then it will go back to its initial state.

 #### Returns